mosi-arch/research/Mathematics/06-btc-mining-life-cycle.md

 Each period is 4 years, so we calculating 4000 years!!!\
 After period 24 (24 x 4 years) the number of mining near the 1, after that we have satoshies.\
-The Period 1000 show us a big number, but that more then '0' [1.959854e-294] but satoshi is 0.00000001. so calculate yourself and watch the answer!
+The Period 1000 show us a big number, but that more then '0' [1.959854e-294] but satoshi is 0.00000001. so calculate yourself and watch the answer!\
+Maybe community make fraction on satoshies, meybe not.
+Anyway the equation show us BTC mining can run forever :)